pip-services/pip-services-docs/content/en/golang/data/persistence/memory_persistence.md

 #### DeleteByFilter
 Deletes data items that match to a given filter.
-This method shall be called by a public **DeleteByFilter** method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a func **DeleteByFilter** method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > (c [*MemoryPersistence]()) DeleteByFilter(correlationId string, filterFunc func(interface{}) bool) (err error)